Institution

 Annual Cash Bonuses ― Our Short-Term Incentives

 Annual cash bonuses are driven by company-wide, team, and individual performances, and capped within budgeted limits.
-One of our annual performance targets requires our three-year average TSR to exceed our three-year average cost of debt.
+One of our annual performance targets requires our three-year Total Shareholder Return (TSR) to exceed our three-year cost of debt.

 Apart from financial targets, our Make-A-Difference (MAD) programme rewards employees for achieving non-financial goals targeted at strengthening the institution, contributing to the community, and taking care of their families and themselves.